 There are few types of men’s footwear as seasonally mandatory as the flip-flop.
-Freeing for your feet after long months trapped in boots, they’re one of the best—and most comfortable—ways of transitioning to the warmer weather.
-But if you’ve got last year’s go-tos, we’ve got some bad news: Like last year’s leaves, they’re not getting any fresher, and with the new year should come a new pair of men’s sandals.
+There’s nothing quite like freeing for your feet after long months trapped in boots.
+But like last year’s leaves, they’re not getting any fresher, and with the new year should come a new pair of men’s flip-flops.

 Before you start shopping, keep a few things in mind, courtesy of the American Podiatric Medical Association.
-If possible, buy leather flip-flops, to minimize the risk of blisters.
 Make sure the flip-flop bends at the ball of the foot, and also make sure that your foot doesn’t hang off of the edge of the flip-flop.
-Get new ones each year, because they wear out fast.
-And this sounds obvious, but because of the risk of injury, don’t do yard work, play sports or operate heavy machinery while wearing flip-flops.
+Get new ones regularly because these babies wear out, fast.
+And this sounds obvious, but because of the risk of injury, don’t do yard work, play sports, or operate heavy machinery while wearing flip-flops.

 A classic, basic and supremely comfortable flip-flop, the Olli molds to your feet and is an indispensable summer shoe.